ajorkowski/NodeAssets/readme.md

 # Node Assets

-Provides a complete assest manager solution including compilation from coffee/styles, minification, combination, compression, and also a refresh-on-change css live updater
+Provides a complete asset manager solution including compilation from coffee/styles, minification, combination, compression, and also a refresh-on-change css live updater

 ## Get it using Nuget